suannlim/assignment_cpp/README.md

 Numpy
 Scipy
 ```
 Matplotlib is required to plot the output data on graphs.
-Numpy and scipy are used for validation using in-built methods as well as using the fast fourier
-numpy method for question 4.
+Numpy and scipy are used for validation using in-built methods as well as using the Fast Fourier Transform method for Question 4.

 ### Obtaining solutions

 As stated earlier, the blocks of code must be run from top to bottom.
 The solutions will either be presented as graphs or numerical values and matrices
 in the console.
 In the cases where the answers are printed into the console, there will be a string above that details what the answer refers to.
 In the
 alternate case where the data is presented as a graph, the data points are colour coded in a legend.
 In the graphs titled "Validation", if there only
-appears to be a singular curve, this is because my function output and the in-built functions are exactly equal - thus providing validation.
+appears to be a singular curve, this is because my function output and the in-built functions are overlapping - providing validation.

 ## Question 1 - Floating Point Variables